 Most system administrators run regular internal security audits, check their firewall rules, and feel confident their server is locked down.
 Then one day, they discover an unexpected service exposed to the internet – maybe an old database port left open during testing, or a management interface that was supposed to be internal-only.
 The problem?
 Internal security checks only show you what you think is there, not what attackers actually see.
+Understanding why external port scans beat internal security checks can fundamentally change how you approach server hardening.

 The Blind Spot in Internal Security Audits